Accommodation in Miami

 Factors to consider when house-hunting in Miami

-Much of what should guide an expat’s decisions when looking for housing in Miami is whether they're moving with a family.
+The biggest point that'll guide an expat’s decisions when looking for housing in Miami is whether they're moving with a family.
 Miami is great for single expats, but those with families may not appreciate the sweltering party atmosphere of certain neighbourhoods.

 As is the case when moving to any city, the distance to work and school, pricing and the accessibility of public transport should be primary concerns.
 Areas like South Beach make it convenient to commute around the city centre, although the price is a hindrance to many prospective residents.